By-Laws of the Department of Arabic & Islamic Studies

 A. Scheduled Meetings

 The Department shall hold a minimum of four scheduled meetings per academic year.
+These shall be of two types: a Tenure-Line Faculty Meeting to deal with matters that concern T-L faculty only (tenure and promotion, graduate curriculum, etc.); and Full Faculty Meetings, for all full-time and joint tenure-line faculty, all full-time non-tenure-line faculty and the GSR, to deal with issues that fall under the purview of the full faculty.
 The first scheduled meeting shall take place in the first month of the beginning of classes in the fall semester.
-A schedule of meetings shall be distributed to all full-time faculty members no later than the date of the first scheduled meeting of the academic year.
+A schedule of meetings shall be distributed to all full-time faculty members and the AIS Graduate Student Representative no later than the date of the first scheduled meeting of the academic year.
 Additional faculty meetings will be convened by the Chair as needed.

 B. Special Meetings